Duggz0r/New-Starter-Basic/README.md

 For this task you'll **only** need to use the following files

 ## ajax.php
-This file will be where you do all your PHP-based processing ready to be output to your script.js file.
+This file will be where you do all your PHP-based processing/sorting ready to be output to your script.js file.
 We've included the basic functionality to get the contents of a json file for post id 1
 **No HTML should be contained within this file**